 - Contractual rights

-- Increases and decreases in marital debt, financing charges, and interest related to marital debt
+- Increases and decreases in marital debt

 What Factors Do Courts Consider When Determining Equitable Distribution of Property?

+Divorce and separation can be more troubling for some spouses than for others.
+If one person in a marriage has depended on the other for their income or housing, divorce or separation can have a devastating effect on their life.
 As a result of North Carolina courts using an equitable distribution approach to property division during a separation or divorce, not all marital property is split 50-50.
 Instead, the courts will consider several factors to establish what is fair to both parties.
 Some of these factors include:

 - The earning power of both spouses